Mauzen/LOLFan/README.md

-#LOLfan
-LOLfan is a software for hardware monitoring and automated fan control, based on Open Hardware Monitor.
+LOLFan is a software for hardware monitoring and automated fan control, based on Open Hardware Monitor.

-Requires .NET-framework 3.0 or higher to work.
+Requires .NET-framework 2.0 or higher to work.